Adam1679/anxiang-bio/content/authors/admin/_index.md

 During the master student, I also worked closely with [David Garlan](https://www.cs.cmu.edu/~garlan/) on exploring the visualization and interpretation of game theory and its application in defending security attacks.

-Previously, I had a Bachelor in Economics(:flushed:) in [Research Institute of Economics and Management](https://e.swufe.edu.cn/RESEARCH.htm) of Southwestern University of Finance and Economics.
+Previously, I had a Bachelor in Economics( : flushed : ) in [Research Institute of Economics and Management](https://e.swufe.edu.cn/RESEARCH.htm) of Southwestern University of Finance and Economics.
 I worked with Yu Zhao on Knowledge Graph completion.
 I published this papaer as first co-author in ACL 2020.

 Besides research in text mining, I'm also a mix background student who has wide interests in economics and quantitative trading and playing Texas hold 'em.